 Notes about the ingredients

-Apple, grated very coarsely or chopped finely.
-Similar to carrot cake, small pieces of apple gives the cake more flavor compared to chopped apples.
-I recommend using a sweeter variety such as Fuji or Gala.
-If you prefer a more tart cake, you may use Granny Smith apples.
-The apples can be peeled or left unpeeled, depending on what you prefer with texture!
+Apple, grated coarsely or chopped finely.
+Similar to carrot cake, grated apple imparts more flavor than apple chunks.
+I recommend using a sweeter variety such as fuji, gala or honeycrisp.
+If you prefer a tart cake, use Granny Smith apples.
+The apples can be peeled or left unpeeled, depending on what texture you prefer!

 Dairy-free milk.
-I recommend using a full-bodied milk such as soy milk or oat milk as they tend to make cakes more tender.
-However, any milk will work!
+I recommend using a higher-protein milk such as soy milk as it makes this cake more tender.
+However, any milk such as oat milk or almond milk will work!

 Even though this apple crumb cake has no eggs, you don't need any special egg replacers!